23.5”h x 18”w x 18”d

 Ceramic

 Each of the pieces in this particular series are Folk Tales of finding confidence in adversity.
-Imagined in characters and forms that are cracked, quirky, or imperfect; these pieces aim to invoke a feeling of vulnerability, yet create a sense of humor & lightness out of risk & exposure.
+Imagined in characters and forms that are cracked, quirky, or imperfect.
+This character expresses an eclectic style.

 Each of the pieces in this particular series are Folk Tales of finding confidence in adversity.
-Imagined in characters and forms that are cracked, quirky, or imperfect; these pieces aim to invoke a feeling of vulnerability, yet create a sense of humor & lightness out of risk & exposure.
+Imagined in characters and forms that are cracked, quirky, or imperfect.
+This piece shows the beginnings of someone getting motivated or inspired.
+The fire is a lid.

 Ceramic